 For taxable years ending on or before December 31, 2017, U.S. corporations generally were subject to U.S. federal corporate income tax at a rate of 35%.
 New legislation enacted in late 2017 reduces the U.S. federal corporate income tax rate to 21% for taxable years beginning after December 31, 2017.
 In addition, corporations doing business in New York State generally are subject to a 6.5% corporate income tax.
 Based on a law enacted by the State of New York during the year ended December 31, 2014 for tax years beginning on or after January 1, 2014, the income rate for "Qualified New York Manufacturers" is 0% on the entire net income base.
 Management has concluded that the company meets the definition of a "Qualified New York Manufacturer" and accordingly will be subject to a 0% entire net income tax rate.
 The Company is subject to a capital base tax.
-However, the capital base tax for "Qualified New York Manufacturers" is currently being phased out for tax years beginning on or after January 1, 2015 through 2020.
+However, the capital base tax for "Qualified New York Manufacturers" is currently being phased out for tax years beginning on or after January 1, 2015 through 2021.

-In accordance with Greek tax regulations, the corporate tax rate applied by companies for fiscal years until 2018 was 29.0%.
-In December 2018, a new tax law was enacted in Greece, which decreased the income tax rate to 24.0% for fiscal year 2019 onwards.
+In accordance with Greek tax regulations, the corporate tax rate applied by companies for fiscal years prior to 2018 was 29.0%.
+For fiscal years 2018, 2019 and 2020 the income tax rate decreased to 24.0% and for fiscal year 2021 onwards to 22.0%.